raoul2000/js-playground/example-promise/play/README.md

 - [Q](https://github.com/kriskowal/q)

 # Installation
-From the `example-promise` folder :
+From the `play` folder :

     npm install

 Then run each example manually :

 	node chaining-arg.js

 # Usage

 simply run each example manually.
 For example :

 	node chaining-arg.js

 For more information please refer to inline comments.